24 Career Choices for French Learners

 17. Professionals in Information Technology

-Nowadays, because of globalization and the growth of the French-speaking economy, there is a high demand for people who know how to speak French fluently.
+Nowadays, because of globalization and the growth of the French-speaking economy, there is a high demand for people who can speak French fluently.

 Interestingly, France, Belgium, Canada, Switzerland, Luxembourg, etc., have noteworthy French speakers and top players in the information technology sector.